Airflow Configuration

 DAG persistence (PVC)

-DAGs must be available to the components that orchestrate and run workflows.
-This section is less about “storing files” and more about ensuring Airflow can find DAGs reliably in the environment.
+DAGs need to be available to the components that orchestrate and execute the workflows.
+This section focuses less on "storing files" and more on ensuring that Airflow can reliably find the DAGs in the environment.

 By default the chart already creates a PVC for DAGs.
-Adjust size, StorageClass, or access mode to match the cluster:
+Adjust size, StorageClass, or access mode as required by the cluster:

 tdp-airflow: